 Synthetic Data – Are We All Talking About the Same Thing?

 In the rapidly evolving world of healthcare and drug development, data is the driving force behind innovation.
-Yet, the growing complexities of patient privacy and data access are creating challenges that demand innovative solutions.
-One such solution gaining significant momentum is synthetic data—artificially generated datasets that closely mirror observed (real) data while minimizing privacy risks.
+Yet, the lack of cross-institute shared access frameworks and the need to protect patient privacy pose significant challenges that hinder innovation and demand innovative solutions.
+One such solution gaining significant momentum is synthetic data—artificially generated datasets that closely mirror observed (real) data from a statistical perspective without revealing information about any individual in particular, thus minimizing privacy risks.

 Our latest collaborative paper, Synthetic Data in Healthcare and Drug Development: Definitions, Regulatory Frameworks, Issues,” explores the potential of synthetic data in transforming healthcare research.
-In this paper, we collaborated with experts from the UK Medicines and Healthcare Products Regulatory Agency, Unlearn.AI, KU Leuven’s Centre for IT & IP Law, University of Oxford’s HeLEX, University of Catania, and Humanitas Research Center to address key challenges surrounding data provenance, transparency, and replicability, while highlighting synthetic data as a powerful tool for advancing medical science.
+In this paper, we collaborated with experts from the UK Medicines and Healthcare Products Regulatory Agency, Unlearn.AI, KU Leuven’s Centre for IT & IP Law, University of Oxford’s HeLEX, University of Catania, and Humanitas Research Center to bring clarity on what synthetic data is, and how to frame it in the context of external control arms (also referred to as “synthetic control arms” when referring to true/observed data (Burcu et al., 2020), hence not fully encompassing the broader scope introduced by recent AI-driven methodologies for generating synthetic data), and highlighting some key challenges, such as regulatory acceptance.

 Why Synthetic Data Matters